PhilT/machines/README.md

 Global settings
 ---------------------------------------

-*machines* uses a gem I wrote called [app_conf](https://github.com/PhilT/app_conf).
-It's used to load global settings from YAML files as well as add further settings in Ruby. *machines* uses both internally and for package settings.
+Machines uses a gem I wrote called [app_conf](https://github.com/PhilT/app_conf).
+It's used to load global settings from YAML files as well as add further settings in Ruby.
+Machines uses it both internally and for package settings.
-Some of the settings set and used by *machines* are:
+Some of the settings set and used by Machines are:

 * `AppConf.commands` - All the commands that are to be run
 * `AppConf.tasks` - Names of the tasks - Used to check dependencies and display tasks the help